-Chronic pain lasts longer than three months and may be caused by chronic illness, persist after an illness or injury has healed, or an unknown cause.
+Chronic Pain in Singapore: Chronic pain lasts longer than three months and may be caused by chronic illness, persist after an illness or injury has healed, or an unknown cause.

 Chronic pain is pain that lasts longer than three months.
 In many cases, it lasts for years.
 There are a variety of causes of chronic pain.

 In some cases, chronic pain is caused by a chronic medical illness, such as arthritis or cancer.
 In other cases, the pain was initially caused by an injury or medical condition; however, while the event that caused the pain has healed, the pain persists.
 Doctors aren’t entirely sure why this happens.
 It could be related to damage to the nerves, changes in brain chemicals, or other factors.

 In some chronic pain cases, the pain is unrelated to any known injury or illness, either current or in the past.
 This type of chronic pain is usually frustrating for both the patient and the doctor, because there is no clear explanation for why the patient is in pain.

 Although doctors still aren’t sure what causes chronic pain, they know that certain people are more likely to have chronic pain than others.
 Risk factors for chronic pain include:

 • Chronic health problems